A judge has thrown out a bail application for an Omagh man accused of launching a racially-motivated attack on his next-door neighbours.

-Sean Small (51) of St Patrick's Terrace is alleged to have put the female occupant in such fear that she leapt out a bedroom window clutching her three-year-old son, after he hammered on the rear and front doors of the property, attacked the male victim, and hurled threats and abuse.
+Sean Small (51) of St Patrick’s Terrace is alleged to have hammered on the rear and front doors of the property, attacked the male victim, hurled threats and abuse, and put the female occupant in such fear, she leapt out a bedroom window, clutching her three-year-old son.

-There is also a charge of harassing the couple between September 17 and February 1.
+There is also a charge of harassing the couple on various dates between 17 September to 1 February.

-A detective told Enniskillen Magistrates Court the matters could be connected to the defendant.
+A detective told Enniskillen Magistrates Court the matters could be connected.

 He explained police received a 999 call shortly before 10.30pm from the male victim who was at his place of work.